sagemath/trac_to_gh/Issue 3955.md

 # Issue 3955: make find_minimum_on_interval use _fast_float_

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3955

 Original creator: was